GIOVRUSSO/Control-Group-Code/Multiplex_network/robotarium/README.md

 ## Robotarium
 This folder contains the code/data for robotarium experimental validation with necessary supplementary materials to run them.

+The *init.m* should be ran before running any other code from this folder.

 To get the figure in the manuscript, directly run *robotarium_validation.m*.